Best WordPress Backup Plugins

 With BlogVault, you get a premium white-label solution that lets you use the product without risking your business.
 The backup service helps you migrate websites easily and supports over 5000 web hosts including Cloudways, WPEngine, Pantheon, etc.

 BackupBuddy is the most popular premium WordPress backup plugin.
 It allows you to easily schedule daily, weekly, or monthly backups.
 It can also automatically store your backups in Dropbox, Amazon S3, Rackspace Cloud, FTP, Stash (their cloud service), and even email it to yourself.

 If you use their Stash service, then you also have the ability to do real-time backups.

 The biggest advantage of using BackupBuddy is that it is not a subscription-based service, so there is no monthly fee.
 So, we can use the plugin on the number of sites mentioned in your plan.
 You also get access to premium support forums, regular updates, and 1GB of cloud storage to store your backups.

 You can even use BackupBuddy to duplicate, migrate and restore websites.

 Best WordPress Backup Plugins 3.
 UpdraftPlus

 The plugin supports scheduled as well as on-demand backups.
 You can also choose which files to backup.
-It can automatically upload your backups to Dropbox, Google Drive, S3, Rackspace, FTP, SFTP, email, and several other cloud storage services.
+It can automatically upload your backups to Dropbox, Moreover, Google Drive, S3, Rackspace, FTP, SFTP, email, and several other cloud storage services.